 Hopefully, you will find these 6 laser practices to be of use, whether you are just getting into the laser engraving yourself, or you are interested in the process so that you know what to expect from someone who is working on an item.

 We want to repeat that if you are starting to work with steel, put your safety first and do practice regularly before you start working on certain projects.
-Also, it is great to use cheaper material for practice as they will go to waste anyway.
+Also, it is great to use cheaper material for practice as they will go to waste anyway, like engraving bricks for the start.
 Even so, bear in mind that materials act differently when you direct the laser to them, so find stainless steel is the best choice.